moontr3/moontr3/README.md

 * [texttoamogus](https://github.com/moontr3/texttoamogus) - Tool that can convert text into amogus text characters<br>

 ### 📝 Working on
-* Alchemy - Lil' game inspired by https://littlealchemy.com/
+* gdr - Background music player written with pygame
+* gdr-se - Editor for creating subtitles for gdr

 ## 🔗 Links
 ### Social Media